feature-image

 USA Today via Reuters

 The Utah Jazz are going through a tough time.
 After calls around the league mounted against their tanking-adjacent practices, the league offices have hit them with massive fines, and now, star trade acquisition Jaren Jackson Jr. has been sidelined for the entire year.
-Now that many are voicing their opinions on the fines, a key figure on the team is firing back.
+Now, a key figure on the team has become involved in an argument with an established media figure.

 ADVERTISEMENT